nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 passes the string to `LogicManager` to manipulate the command.

 Step 2. `LogicManager` passes the command to `AddressBookParser` to parse the command.
-Since the command starts with `viewShift`, a new `viewShiftCommand` object is created to parse the command further.
+Since the command starts with `viewShift`, a new `ViewShiftCommand` object is created to parse the command further.

 Step 3. `ViewShiftCommandParser` determines that the search is by time, due to the `-t` tag.
 Hence, `viewShift` is created with the information.
 In this case, the day of the week is `MONDAY` and the time is `17:00`.

-Step 4. `viewShiftCommand` creates a PersonIsWorkingPredicate object which is then used as a parameter in `ModelManager#updateFilteredPersonList` to filter the list for staff who are working at that particular timing.
+Step 4. `ViewShiftCommand` creates a PersonIsWorkingPredicate object which is then used as a parameter in `ModelManager#updateFilteredPersonList` to filter the list for staff who are working at that particular timing.

 Step 5.
 Following this, the displayed staff list will display the updated filtered list, and the names of those working will